 - Name.
 The name of the organization is The Coalition of Feminist Scholars in the History of Rhetoric and Composition, hereinafter called “Corporation”.

 - Principal Office.
-The principal office of the Corporation shall be located at 702 East Lake Drive, Greensboro, Guilford County, North Carolina 27401, or at such place as the Executive Board of Directors may fix from time to time.
+The principal office of the Corporation shall be located at 702 East Lake Drive, Greensboro, Guilford County, North Carolina 27401, or at such place as the Executive Board of Officers may fix from time to time.
 The Executive Board is authorized to change the principal office of the Corporation without amendment to these bylaws.

 - Registered Office.
 The registered office of the Corporation required by law to be maintained in the State of North Carolina may be, but need not be, identical with the principal office.